HydroModPy/HydroModPy/docs/readthedocs/source/architecture/simulation/launcher-simulation-class-diagram.rst

 - ``SimulationPlanner`` and the immutable ``SimulationPlan`` / ``ProcessRun`` objects it builds,
 - ``SimulationRunner`` as the runtime dispatcher,
-- ``RunResult`` as the shared mutable state exchanged between launcher phases,
+- the launcher-owned runtime state exchanged between orchestration phases,
 - process runtimes (``Flow`` / ``Transport``) and the solver wrappers they feed.

 Diagram source